Why bagels have holes, challah is braided and matzah floats in soups - The Curious Origins of Jewish Foods

 “What if this became a dumpling?”

 The matzo ball likely evolved from Central European dumplings, particularly German knödel.
-Ashkenazi Jews adapted the recipe during Passover by replacing flour or bread with ground matzah meal.
-The result was a dumpling that could be eaten during the holiday while still feeling like comfort food.
+Ashkenazi Jews adapted the recipe during Passover by replacing flour with ground matzah meal.

 • Floaters – light and fluffy